This white paper provides insight into voice quality and the different methods to measure voice quality.

 – Gateway is analog

-• Call Detail Record-Based Reports: Cisco Unified Service Monitor performs call classification based on Cisco Unified Communications Manager call detail records. it has the ability to provide on-demand call reports based on various call types and to filter calls by call category, device type, and the success or failure of calls where call termination cause codes are determined and grouped.
+• Call Detail Record - Based Reports: Cisco Unified Service Monitor 2.3 performs call classification based on Cisco Unified Communications Manager call detail records. it has the ability to provide on-demand call reports based on various call types and to filter calls by call category, device type, and the success or failure of calls where call termination cause codes are determined and grouped.

-For previous Service Monitor releases, data from these new call classification and call detail record features will be retrieved and stored by Cisco Unified Service Statistics Manager for long-term reporting and trend analysis that displays call types, for example, call volume reports and call analysis reports.
+As from previous Service Monitor releases, data from these new call classification and call detail record features will be retrieved and stored by Cisco Unified Service Statistics Manager for long-term reporting and trend analysis that displays call types, for example call volume reports and call analysis reports.

-Note: The call classification user interface and analytics has been moved from Service Statistics Manager's logic to Service Monitor's.
+Note: The call classification user interface and analytics had been moved from Service Statistics Manager's logic to Service Monitor's.

-The Cisco Unified Service Monitor software runs on an Intel-based machine, with a server running Windows Server 2003 (Standard/Enterprise) with Service Pack 1 or 2 or Windows Server 2008 Standard or Enterprise Edition (32-bit x86) with Service Pack 2.
+The Cisco Unified Service Monitor 2.3 software runs on an Intel-based machine, with a server running Windows 2003 Server (Standard/Enterprise) with Service Pack 1 or 2.
 The software license must be procured by the customers.

 The ITU E model, as defined in G.107 (03/2003), predicts the subjective quality that is experienced by an average listener by combining the impairment caused by transmission parameters (such as loss and delay) into a single rating: the transmission rating factor R (the R-factor).
 This rating, expressed on a scale of 0 (worst) to 100 (best), can be used to predict subjective user reactions, such as the MOS.
 The MOS can be obtained from the R-factor with a converting formula.
 Thus the R value is an estimate of the quality that can be expected if the network is realized the way it is planned.